b-lukaszuk/java_book1_zadanka/ch7/01/README.md

 > What output would you expect to see from the program above?
 Self-test Question 1d

+My answer it will print:
+The area of oblong1 is 12
+The area of oblong2 is 30

 >
 > b.
 Adapt the program above so that the user is able to set the length and height
 > of the two oblongs.
 Make use of the EasyScanner class to read in the